Shaan6695/YWCC307/README.md

 Problem Set - 1
 This presentation is about Large Language Models and what they are.
 It is meant to give an introduction to individuals who have no idea what a Large Language Model (LLM) is.
 This presentation went over things like types of LLM's, how they can be useful, impacted industries, and more.

-Group Presentation Team 2 -
+Team Project Team 2 -
 New technology is now capable of communicating and making content in ways comparable to humans.
 It’s called generative artificial intelligence (AI), and you can use it to excel in the workforce.